Start, pause, resume, and stop

 Set breakpoints in the code that you want to examine and wait until one of them is hit.

-Break program execution with Ctrl+Alt+Break.
+Break program execution with F6.
 The debugger will finish the statement that is executing at the moment you pause, and then stop at the statement that should be executed next.

 To resume the execution of a suspended process, press F9 or click Resume Program in the Debug window.
 The process will continue running until it hits a breakpoint, until it exits, until you stop the execution or detach the debugger.